 What component of the application is most heavily weighed upon evaluation for admission into the B.S.
 Health Sciences/M.S.
 Physician Assistant Studies Program?

-Yes, we accept transfer credits (less than 16) and AP credit for certain courses.
+Yes, we accept transfer credits (less than 16), AP credit, and IB credit for certain courses.
 Core science classes are excluded.
-Please see the course catalogue for more information (LINK).
+Please see the University catalogue for more information.

 When is the due date for application?